 Contribution (why is it important and what does it mean, especially for climate change politics, 150 words)

-Our study exceeds existing studies of behavioural adaptations towards reduce carbon emissions (which commonly rely upon simple survey questions (Lange et al., 2023)), providing an interactive tool that simulates the ‘real-world’ trade-offs in behavioural and financial costs.
-These findings contribute to the questions of how individual climate action is shaped by attitudinal and material factors (Steg, 2023). we specifically want to provide fundamental insights for the politics of climate change.
-Studying the willingness to adapt behaviours and lifestyles can help to identify perceived losers of such a transition which would need to be targeted most by compensatory measures (such as redistributive payments or support for low-cost alternatives to high-carbon lifestyles) in order to counteract unfavorable distributional outcomes of climate policy (GAIKWAD et al., 2022).
+Our study exceeds existing studies of behavioural adaptations towards reducing individual carbon emissions (which commonly rely upon simple survey questions (Lange et al., 2023)), providing an interactive tool that simulates the ‘real-world’ trade-offs in behavioural and financial costs.
+These findings contribute to the questions of how individual climate action is shaped by attitudinal and material factors (Steg, 2023).
+Additionally, studying the willingness to adapt behaviours and lifestyles allows to identify perceived losers of such a transition which would need to be targeted most by compensatory measures (such as redistributive payments or support for low-cost alternatives to high-carbon lifestyles) in order to counteract unfavorable distributional outcomes of climate policy (GAIKWAD et al., 2022).
 These insights are imperative to achieve winning coalitions that are necessary to successfully implement climate policy (Meckling et al., 2015).

 References (DELETE BEFORE SUBMISSION)